JRCSTU/CO2MPAS-TA/doc/model.rst

 - DC/DC converter

-The electric machines convert electrical energy into mechanical energy when they need to propel the vehicle, and mechanical energy into electrical during regenerative braking or battery charging.
+The electric machines convert electrical energy into mechanical energy when they need to propel the vehicle and mechanical energy into electrical during regenerative braking or battery charging.
 This electrical energy, consumed or generated, is exchanged with the drive battery.
 The DC/DC converter is the component in charge of allowing the energy exchange between the drive battery